 Final Poo Pointers

 Remember, your dog's stool tells a lot about their health.
-Good dog owners should follow these tips to better understand their dog and their health:
+We would recommend following these tips to better understand your dog and their health:

 Always take fresh stool samples to every vet appointment.

 Clean up dog poo immediately whether on walks or in the backyard.

 If your dog has an accident in the house, get them outside right away and try to positively reinforce proper poo procedure.